- Sleeps: 22 (16 + 6)

 The Master Bedroom 1: forming part of The Provençal Suite.
 This is the largest and most luxurious suite enjoying stunning views to the hills.
 Attractive natural flagstone floors and magnificent original beams in this large room are the setting for a superb custom made, larger than superking four poster bed.

 Its Ensuite Bathroom 1: features a bath, walk in jetted shower, twin washbasins and a WC.
 Two large arched doorways lead out and down to the swimming pool.

 Bedroom 2: Forms part of The Mulberry Suite.
 Terracotta coloured walls contrast with antique furniture and light coloured flagstone floors and a magnificent 17th Century four poster double bed.
 Views to the South side of the house, over Olive trees and the lake beyond.

 Ensuite Bathroom 2 with bath/shower, washbasin and WC.

 Bedroom 3: Forms part of The Palomb Suite.
-Twin single beds (to be replaced by a Queen double bed in 2020).
+With a Quuen size double bed.
 Looks out over The Domaine’s gardens and to the hills and Pyrénées.
 The room leads into one of the house turrets, a secluded setting for a morning coffee.
 A small set of steps leads to: